 With a weight just under 11 ounces and stretchy construction, the Realm blurs the lines between jacket categories.
 Its alpine performance, however, puts it squarely into the hyper competitive and pricey hardshell market.
 Compared with stalwarts like the Patagonia M10 and the many offerings from Arc’teryx, Montane, and others, the Realm holds up really well and its $279 price makes it a standout value pick.

 Arc’teryx is one of our go-to brands for almost any type of performance jacket, and their closest competitor is the Alpha FL.
 The “FL” stands for fast and light, and weighing 11.5 ounces, it’s nearly dead-on with the Realm.
 Both target alpinists and the stretchiness of the Realm does give it a leg up in mobility.
-The Alpha FL’s 40-denier Gore-Tex Pro shell offers better durability and all-around weather worthiness compared with the Realm, but at $399, it’s unfair to measure them up as true peers.
+The Alpha FL’s 40-denier Gore-Tex Pro shell offers better durability and all-around weather worthiness compared with the Realm, but at $425, it’s unfair to measure them up as true peers (for more information, see our in-depth Alpha FL review).
 And the almost-there performance of the Realm makes it a great budget option.

 Another direct competitor to the Realm is the aforementioned Patagonia M10, a long-time favorite for alpine climbing.
 The jackets share a streamlined design with minimalist features and low weights (the M10 is lighter at 8.1 ounces) but their paths diverge in construction.
 The M10 is a 3-layer ultralight hardshell, while the AscentShell and underarm stretch panels give the Realm a softshell-like feel.
 If weight is your highest priority, go with the M10.
 But we really like the durability and stretchiness of the Realm, which make it the more versatile jacket.